 IM CN subsystem functional elements provide support for offline and online charging.
 This includes support for charging correlation, e.g. between IM CN subsystem and PS domain.
-The charging architecture, charging concepts and charging information are described in 3GPP TS 32.200 [25] and 3GPP TS 32.225 [26].
+The charging architecture, charging principles and charging data for IM CN subsystem are described in 3GPP TS 32.200 [25] and 3GPP TS 32.225 [26].
+The charging correlation information between IM CN subsystem and PS domain are also described in 3GPP TS 24.229 [10a] and 3GPP TS 29.207 [11a].